Last updated on May 9th, 2021 at 03:54 pm

 Historical trends highlighting risk on other assets

 Considering the historical return pattern on government bonds, interest rates in India have gone down drastically from around 12% in 1999 to 5% in 2004 and 8% to 6.5% over the last one year.
 Even in the international market, drastic changes in interest rates were observed historically.
 In the United Kingdom, interest rates fell from around 8% in 1996 to 4.5% in 1999 and 1.5% to 0.5% over the previous year.
-Similar interest rate movements were observed in Japan where interest rate fell from 8% in 1990 to 3% in 1993.
-Interest rates have even become negative in some of the world economies such as Denmark, Japan and Sweden.
+Similar interest rate movements were observed in Japan where the interest rates fell from 8% in 1990 to 3% in 1993.
+Interest rates have even become negative in some of the world economies such as Denmark, Japan, and Sweden.

 Why invest in insurance?

-History is a fair indicator of the future possibility for the changes in the financial markets.
+History is a fair indicator of the future possibility for changes in the financial markets.
 The high volatility in interest rate risk represents the risk of poor investment return on future investment.
 Insurance savings products protect against this risk and offer a guaranteed return even for the future premiums for as long as 20 – 30 years.
 Investment in insurance products provides diversification from traditional investment instruments.
-Insurance products also provides a good match for future liabilities by offering flexible products with features such as income benefit and endowment benefit (benefit at the end of the policy term).
+Insurance products also provide a good match for future liabilities by offering flexible products with features such as income benefit and endowment benefit (benefit at the end of the policy term).
 These products allow matching future outgoes such as child’s education and marriage and hence reduce liquidity and reinvestment risk.